New England Tech Announces $120 Million Expansion

 East Greenwich, Rhode Island – New England Institute of Technology President Richard I. Gouse announced today that the college is embarking on a $120 million expansion program at its East Greenwich campus.

 President Gouse stated, “This is an exciting day for New England Tech.
 This is the second phase of our $250,000,000 campus development program in East Greenwich.
 This expansion will allow us to offer on-campus housing for the first time in our college’s 75 year history.
 We will also b expanding our information technology’s facilities to more than 300,000 square feet.
 This will make us the region’s largest provider of collegiate level technology driven training.
-These changes will also allow our college to offer new and expanded degree granting programs in such related areas as information technology, advanced manufacturing, the health sciences, architecture, engineering and video/audio production.”
+These changes will also allow our college to offer new and expanded degree granting programs in such related areas as information technology, electro-mechanical engineering technology, the health sciences, architecture, engineering and video/audio production.”